-A seamless interaction between mmWave cellular networks and transport protocols (e.g., TCP) will be the key to fully exploit the resources available at mmWave frequencies in an end-to-end connection.
-While most of the research on mmWave has focused so far on the channel and the PHY and MAC layers, the performance of transport protocols over this kind of links is still relatively unexplored.
+A seamless interaction between mmWave cellular networks and transport protocols (e.g., TCP) will be the key to fully exploit the resources available at mmWave frequencies.
+Most of the research on mmWave, however, has focused so far on the channel and the PHY and MAC layers.
+Therefore, the performance of transport protocols over this kind of links is still relatively unexplored.

-Another promising approach is the use of cross-layer information to break the abstract view that TCP has of the end-to-end connection and increase the responsiveness of the protocol to sudden changes in the link quality.
-We proposed a cross-layer congestion control algorithm (X-TCP) to improve the performance of TCP in uplink scenarios, adapting the congestion window with information related to the mmWave channel, and showed a performance gain in both throughput and latency with respect to TCP CUBIC in randomly generated scenarios.
+The use of cross-layer information is another promising approach.
+In fact, it makes it possible to break the abstract view that TCP has of the end-to-end connection.
+Moreover, it increases the responsiveness of the protocol to sudden changes in the link quality.
+We proposed a cross-layer congestion control algorithm (X-TCP) to improve the performance of TCP in uplink scenarios.
+X-TCP adapts the congestion window with information related to the mmWave channel, and showed a performance gain in both throughput and latency with respect to TCP CUBIC in randomly generated scenarios.

 |M. Polese, M. Giordani, M. Mezzavilla, S. Rangan, and M. Zorzi, “Improved Handover Through Dual Connectivity in 5G mmWave Mobile Networks”, to appear on IEEE Journal on Selected Areas in Communications (JSAC)||2017/09||Mobility, Transport, Simulation|